luigiplr/openvpn-bin/README.md

 }
 ```

-Argument: **openvpnpath** String passed to .initialize() with absolute or relative path to openvpn executable
+Argument: **openvpnPath** String passed to .initialize() with absolute or relative path to openvpn executable

 ```
 path.normalize('../bin/openvpn.exe')